AskMeAgain/Event-Meshinery/README.md

 * [Detailed Documentation](modules/meshinery-monitoring/monitoring.md)
 * [Spring Integration](modules/meshinery-monitoring-spring/monitoring-spring.md)

-The Monitoring package gives you the ability to monitor parts of your application.
+The Monitoring package adds a basic monitoring solution.
 It uses [prometheus/client_java](https://github.com/prometheus/client_java) package to expose metrics in a format compatible with prometheus.
-It exposes a registry which can be exposed via rest ( already done in the Sprint integration) and easily expanded by your needs.
+It exposes a registry which can be used via rest ( already done in the [meshinery-monitoring-spring](modules/meshinery-monitoring-spring/monitoring-spring.md) package) and easily expanded by your needs.

 ## Drawing Graphs